 Uxxu MCP for LLMs

-Uxxu exposes an MCP server so your model can read project context, create C4 diagrams, and push the result straight into your Uxxu workspace.
+Uxxu exposes an MCP server so your model can read project context, create C4 models and diagrams, and push the result straight into your Uxxu workspace.
 Instead of generating throwaway pictures, your LLM creates real diagrams with layout, relationships, and technologies already wired in.

 1. Connect